Skip to content

 Anyone can experience military sexual trauma, regardless of gender.
 However, in this study, the overall prevalence was higher among female than male veterans (32.4% vs 4.8%).
 It was also higher in younger than older veterans (22.8% among veterans aged 18-29 years vs 4.5% among veterans aged 60+ years).

-Although there may be some variables (such as prior traumatic experiences) that may make an individual more vulnerable to the psychiatric and medical consequences of MST, it is clear that military sexual trauma is a major healthcare issue that affects both sexes at all ages, and warrants further attention and resources.
+Although there may be some variables (such as prior traumatic experiences) that may increase risk or make an individual more vulnerable to the psychiatric and medical consequences of MST, it’s clear that military sexual trauma is a major healthcare issue that affects both sexes at all ages, and warrants further attention, community VA services (including a phone and text crisis line or safe helpline), and local VA health care.

 Like other types of trauma, MST can negatively affect a person’s mental and physical health, even many years later.